getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 Whoa.
 HTTP worked.
 Sadly, without knowing about any REST endpoints, we have **no** idea what else can be reached.

-The pip boy app can't possibly know the IP for my PS4 though, so it must be running another service to allow others to discover itself.
-Excited by the prospect of getting data out of this app, my fellow Jupyter developer [Jon Frederic](https://github.com/jdfreder) rolled with the first two and got some great captures that showed what the discovery protocol looks like as well as some of the TCP dump.
+The pip boy app can't possibly know the IP address for my PS4 though, so it must be running another service to allow others to discover itself.
+Excited by the prospect of getting data out of this app, my fellow Jupyter developer [Jon Frederic](https://github.com/jdfreder) got some great packet captures that showed what the discovery protocol looks like as well as some of the TCP dump.

 Running the scan for consoles from the mobile app while sniffing traffic was enough to see a UDP payload sent from the mobile phone to the broadcast address (255.255.255.255) on port 28000: